-Item 15.
-The College will ensure that Maintenance and Operations will complete outcomes assessment and program review.
-(Standard III.B.2)
+Item 15: The College will ensure that Maintenance and Operations will complete outcomes assessment and program review.
+Standard III.B.2

 The Director of Facilities created Service Area Objectives (SAOs) in 2012 and has continued to update and assess these SAOs.
-Facilities, working closely with the College's Executive Bond Director and his team, completed two projects in the 2013-2014 fiscal year pertaining to outcome assessments and program review.
-The two projects completed were:
+Facilities have recently completed two items regarding outcome assessment and program review: